bloa/magpie/docs/guide.md

     WARM    SUCCESS               0.0843
     INITIAL SUCCESS               0.0843

-First, Magpie will evaluate multiple times the original software fitness score (default: four times) in order to set the base fitness to improve.
+Magpie will evaluate multiple times the original software fitness score (default: four times) in order to set the base fitness to improve (default: last fitness).
-This warming up step ensures that the all fitness values are fairly compared, as the first few values may exhibit significant variance.
+This step ensures that the all fitness values are fairly compared, as the first few values may exhibit significant variance.

+Then, the local search starts.

     ==== START ====
     ... (lines eluded for clarity) ...